 Planning your budget is an important part of preparing to study in Sweden.
 Here’s an overview of the different costs you should include in your budget.

 In Sweden, the currency used is the Swedish krona (SEK).
 We’ve given costs in SEK; use a currency converter like Google or xe.com to find up-to-date exchange rates.
 In January 2019:

 1 EUR = about 10.2 SEK

 1 USD = about 9.0 SEK

 Application and tuition fees apply for students who are not citizens of an EU/EEA/Nordic country or Switzerland studying at the bachelor’s or master’s level.

 The application fee is SEK 900.
 This fee is paid as part of your online application at Universityadmissions.se.

-Tuition fees in Sweden vary depending upon the subject though the average fee for master’s programme is SEK 129,000/year while bachelor programmes are generally less expensive.
+Tuition fees in Sweden vary depending upon the subject.
+The average fee for a master’s programme is SEK 129,000/year; bachelor’s programmes are generally less expensive.

-A standard range of tuition fees for various subjects is shown below though the exact level may vary.
+A standard range of tuition fees for various subjects is shown below (the exact level may vary).